 The first is through the quality content you should use on each product listing.
 Beautiful product pages with high-quality photos, compelling copy, an FAQ section, and reviews for each product can really build trust in your brand and see you rise through the ranks quickly.

-The second is to include business cards and discounts or promotional cards within the package when you’re shipping.
+The second is to include business cards, discounts or promotional cards within the package when you’re shipping.
 These cards should be branded with your logo, perhaps a message of gratitude, and an incentivized offer for your customer to gain a new discount by shopping on your site.
 They can also incorporate QR codes.

 Your seller reputation will already be firmly cemented and you can branch out with faster growth, learning about your consumer in overseas markets with greater clarity.

-This is all about streamlining the operations of your marketplace strategy.
+This is all about streamlining the operations of your online marketplace strategy.
 Many of the techniques for improvement here focus on the end customer and the selling experience.